-13. New Category of Athletes - "Recreational Athletes" Permitted More Flexibility in the Imposition of Consequences
+26. New Category of Athletes - "Recreational Athletes" Permitted More Flexibility in the Imposition of Consequences

-Under the current Code, anti-doping organizations are not required to test lower-level athletes, but if they do and anti-doping rule violations result, then all of the consequences imposed by the Code apply.
-A number of the stakeholders who regularly test these lower-level athletes have pointed out that: they do so as a matter of public health and imposing full Code consequences (as opposed to rehabilitation) is counter-productive to that objective; that these lower-level athletes have not had the same anti-doping educational opportunities as higher-level athletes and that the consequence of mandatory public disclosure on the employment status of someone who participates in sport only at the recreational level is unduly harsh.
-A new Code definition describes these lower-level athletes as "Recreational Athletes."
-This definition includes athletes who: are not and have not for the prior 5 years been an international-level or nationallevel athlete; have never represented a country in an international event; have never been in a registered testing pool or other whereabouts pool of an international federation or national anti-doping organization; or at the time of the anti-doping rule violation were not nationally ranked in the top 50.
-In the First Draft, "Recreational Athletes" benefit from the same flexibility in sanctioning as minors as provided in Article 14.3.6 (public disclosure not mandatory) and Article 10.5.1.3 (minimum sanction is a reprimand when no significant fault established).
+First Draft - Under the current Code, Anti-Doping Organizations are not required to test lower-level Athletes, but if they do and anti-doping rule violations result, then all of the Consequences imposed by the Code apply.
+A number of the stakeholders who regularly test these lower-level Athletes have pointed out that: they do so as a matter of public health and imposing full Code Consequences (as opposed to rehabilitation) is counter-productive to that objective; that these lower-level Athletes have not had the same anti-doping educational opportunities as higher-level Athletes and that the consequence of mandatory public disclosure on the employment status of someone who participates in sport only at the recreational level is unduly harsh.
+A new Code definition describes these lowerlevel Athletes as "Recreational Athletes."
+This definition includes Athletes who: are not and have not for the prior 5 years been an International-Level or National-Level Athlete; have never represented a country in an International Event; have never been in a Registered Testing Pool or other whereabouts pool of an International Federation or National Anti-Doping Organization; or at the time of the anti- doping rule violation were not nationally ranked in the top 50.
+In the First Draft, "Recreational Athletes" benefit from the same flexibility in sanctioning as minors as provided in Article 14.3.6 (public disclosure not mandatory) and Article 10.5.1.3 (minimum sanction is a reprimand when No Significant Fault is established).

-Second Draft - There was a general consensus among stakeholders that truly recreational athletes should deserve some special accommodation.
-There was a great deal of comment on what the definition of a recreational-level athlete should be.
-We ended up leaving it to International Federations, National Anti-Doping Organizations and Major Event Organizations to each identify who is a recreational athlete based on their own definitions of international and national level athletes with three remaining limitations: that within the preceding five years the athlete has not met the definition of national or international level athlete, has not represented a country in an international event or has been included with any International Federation or National Anti-Doping Organization whereabouts information pool.
+Second Draft - There was a general consensus among stakeholders that truly recreational Athletes should deserve some special accommodation.
+There was a great deal of comment on what the definition of a Recreational Athlete should be.
+We ended up leaving it to International Federations, National Anti-Doping Organizations and Major Event Organizations to each identify who is a recreational Athlete based on their own definitions of International and National-Level Athletes with three remaining limitations: that within the preceding five years the Athlete has not met the definition of national or International Level Athlete, has not represented a country in an International Event or has been included with any International Federation or National Anti-Doping Organization whereabouts information pool.